getodk/docs/docs/guide-end-of-form.rst

 * How capable are data collectors of remembering a workflow?
 * How many times will data collectors repeat the same workflow?
 * How capable are data collectors of making independent decisions when faced with unexpected situations like an interview being interrupted?
-* How trusted are data collectors?
+* How trusted and well-trained are data collectors?
 Are they likely to want to "cheat" in some way to save time and/or effort?
 * What are the consequences of incorrect data being submitted?
 What are the next steps if that happens and is detected?

 As you answer these questions, you will get a clearer sense of what needs to happen when data collectors need to exit a form.
 This section includes some common workflow patterns and how to use the tools outlined above to support them.